Novage/p2p-media-loader/FAQ.md

 That is why they can't be used in production environments.
 Consider running your personal tracker or buy resources from a tracker provider to go stable.

-## How to achieve better P2P ratio for live streams & VOD streams?

-Our current default configuration efficiently supports both Live and Video On Demand (VOD) streams.
-This setup is optimized to provide a robust P2P sharing ratio, enhancing performance without the need for custom settings.

 ## What are the requirements to share a stream over P2P?

 The requirements to share a stream over P2P are: